Analyzing Diffusion and Flow-driven Instability using Semidefinite Programming: Introduction

 Currently, a widely used approach to analyzing the transport-driven pattern formation is the linear stability/instability analysis of spatial Fourier components.
 Specifically, the Jacobian eigenvalues of the governing reaction-diffusion-advection equations are computed for different spatial Fourier modes to explore the existence of unstable harmonic components.
 Then, spatially periodic pattern formation is expected if an eigenvalue of the Jacobian resides in the right-half complex plane for some non-zero frequency components.
 For relatively simple reaction systems, analytic instability conditions were obtained using this approach, and the parameter space for pattern formation was thoroughly characterized \cite{Gierer1972, Koch1994, Hori2015}.
 For large-scale and complex reaction systems, on the other hand, instability analysis requires substantial computational efforts to iteratively compute Jacobian eigenvalues for each Fourier component.
 However, this approach is essentially incapable of drawing mathematically rigorous conclusion on the stability of reaction-diffusion-advection systems since the spatial gradient of chemical concentrations is represented with infinitely many Fourier modes.

 Another approach to analyzing the stability/instability of reaction-diffusion equations is to use Lyapunov's method, where the core idea is to guarantee the energy dissipation of certain Fourier components by constructing a Lyapunov function.
-The exploration of a Lypunov function typically reduces to an algebraic optimization problem called semidefinite programming (SDP), which is an efficiently solvable class of convex optimization \cite{Boyd1994,Boyd2008}.
+The exploration of a Lyapunov function typically reduces to an algebraic optimization problem called semidefinite programming (SDP), which is an efficiently solvable class of convex optimization \cite{Boyd1994,Boyd2008}.
 Existing works presented sufficient conditions for the stability of reaction-diffusion equations, certifying non-existence of spatially inhomogeneous solutions \cite{Jovanovic2008,Arcak2011,Shafi2013}.
-However, the focus of these works is spatially homogeneous behaviors, and the conditions are not suitable for studying diffusion-driven instability that leads to spatially periodic pattern formation.
+A more general SDP based framework was also developed for the stability analysis of univariate nonlinear partial differential equations by exploring polynomial integral Lyapunov functions \cite{Valmorbida2016}.
+However, the focus of these works is spatially homogeneous behavior, and the conditions are not necessarily suitable for studying diffusion-driven instability that leads to spatially periodic pattern formation.